Classic DP: Game Theory

 dp[0][1].fir = 8

-, the first player can score up to 8 points. dp[1][3].sec = 5
+, the first player can obtain at most 8 points; dp[1][3].sec = 5

-, the second player can score up to 5 points.
+, the second player can obtain at most 5 points.

-What we want to find is the difference between the final scores of the first and second players.
-According to this definition, it is dp[0][n-1].fir - dp[0][n-1].sec
+The answer we seek is the difference in final scores between the first and second players, according to this definition it is dp[0][n-1].fir - dp[0][n-1].sec

-, which means the difference between the optimal scores of the first and second players when facing the entire piles
+, which is the difference between the optimal scores of the first and second players when facing the entire piles

 .

 Writing the state transition equation is straightforward.
-First, identify all the "states" and the "choices" available for each state, then choose the optimal one.
+First, identify all the "states" and the "choices" available in each state, then choose optimally.

-array, there are clearly three states: the starting index i
+array, there are evidently three states: starting index i

 dp[i][j][fir or sec]